-Amie also enjoys triathlons and other multi-sport events.
-She has completed the the Mt.
-Taylor Quadrathlon – 43-miles of biking, running, backcountry skiing and snowshoeing to 11,400 feet and back.
+In her off-season, Amie occasionally enjoys triathlons and other multi-sport events.
+She has completed the Mt.
+Taylor Quadrathlon, which covers 43 miles of biking, running, backcountry skiing and snowshoeing to 11,400 feet and back.
 An avid Nordic Skier, she finished the most difficult ski marathon in North America, the Birkebeiner 54-KM cross country ski race.

 She has previously been a certified personal trainer, swim coach as well as a group exercise instructor for over 20 years.

 She also enjoys organic gardening, healthful cooking, rock climbing, kayaking, international travel and photography.
 She writes as a health journalist and technologist, exploring nutrition, positive psychology and mind/body science.
 She loves giving her clients the benefit of this depth of experience and knowledge through her coaching, as well encouraging others to succeed in running and life.

 My coaching philosophy puts the whole athlete first.
 I believe in a strong mind body connection and a disruption such as stress, poor recovery practices, or nutrition inadequate for training, will show up in the athlete's life outside of running.
 Conversely, things disconnected to a running routine can also have a large influence on how well an athlete is able to train.

 My background in Wellness Coaching leads me to seek the answers that you may already have.
 Rather than tell people what to do, I prefer to listen to them and work with them as a team to help them determine the route that is best for them.
 As a certified Fitness professional, I also believe that runners do best with taking care of the details outside of running such as strength work, drills and core.
 Olympic marathon runner Meb Keflezighi also shares this belief.